How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 Lake Crescent

-Lake Crescent, with its crystal-clear, deep blue waters, is a jewel of the park.
-Surrounded by towering forests and offering stunning mountain backdrops, the lake is perfect for those seeking a serene lakeside elopement.
-Its natural beauty and tranquility create a magical, intimate atmosphere.
+Lake Crescent, with its crystal-clear, deep blue waters, is one of the jewels of the park.
+Surrounded by towering forests and stunning mountain backdrops, the lake is perfect for couples seeking a peaceful lakeside elopement.
+The natural beauty and quiet atmosphere create a magical and intimate setting.

 Lake Cushman

-The temperature of this crystal clear lake never rises above 72 degrees.
-You can enjoy it year-round and there are no crowds.
-In summer, it's ideal to cool off in the lake after a long hike.
+The water in this crystal-clear lake rarely rises above 72 degrees.
+You can enjoy it year-round, and it’s usually less crowded.
+In summer, it’s a great place to cool off after a long hike.

 Lake Sutherland